mesosphere/dcos-docs-site/pages/1.10/installing/ent/faq/index.md

 sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) --database=iam_new < ~/iam-backup.sql
 ```

-With the backup data loaded into the `iam_new` database, we now need to rename the `iam` database to `iam_old`. *After this command is issued, the IAM is completely unavailable.
-Any requests to the IAM will fail.*
+With the backup data loaded into the `iam_new` database, we now need to rename the `iam` database to `iam_old`.

+*NOTE:* After this command is issued, the IAM is completely unavailable.
+Any requests to the IAM will fail.

 ```bash
 sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) -e "ALTER DATABASE iam RENAME TO iam_old"
 ```

-Finally we rename the `iam_new` database to `iam`. *After this command is issued, the IAM is available again.
-Requests to the IAM will once again succeed.*
+Finally, we rename the `iam_new` database to `iam`.

+*NOTE:* After this command is issued, the IAM is available again.
+Requests to the IAM will once again succeed.

 ```bash
 sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) -e "ALTER DATABASE iam_new RENAME TO iam"